hansshs/Aerodynamics_Class/README.md

 # Aerodynamics_Class
-A set of files to help in the understanding of aerodynamics parameters
+A set of simple files to help in the understanding of aerodynamics parameters